astronomy-commons/hipscat-import/docs/catalogs/public/allwise.rst

   type hints to the reader.
 - The numeric fields may be null, which is not directly supported by the ``int64`` type in pandas, so we must use the nullable ``Int64`` type.
+- Some fields are sparsely populated, and this can create type conversion issues.
+  We use a schema parquet file to address these issues.

 You can download the :download:`allwise_types</static/allwise_types.csv>` CSV file we used, and the associated schema file :download:`allwise_schema</static/allwise_schema.parquet>`